1 Corinthians 14:33 For God is not the author of confusion, but of peace, as in all churches of the saints."

 Isaiah 28:10 For precept must be upon precept, precept upon precept;

 here a little, and there a little:

 The brilliance of Italicized wordsOne tradition in the AV, which is rarely carried over into the Modern translation is italicized words.
-Whenever a Word is added for literary purposes, it is italicized.
+Whenever a word is added for literary purposes, it is italicized.
 This an incredible way to solve the readability verses accuracy debate.
-Whenever there is weakness in the readability verses accuracy debate.
-Whenever there is weakness in the readability of a wooden literally translated text one can add italicized words which the reader will be able to discern as not in the text but helpful for reading.
+Whenever there is weakness in the readability of a wooden literally translated text one can add italicized words, which the reader will be able to discern as not in the text but helpful for reading.

-Yet the majority of modern versions do not italicize there added words.
+Yet the majority of modern versions do not italicize their added words.
 Why?
-Well for one thing, it helps them to sell choppy versions like the NASB and then loose choppy versions like the NASB and the loose versions like NIV.
-Ultimately these translation committees were never focused solving the translation debate and if they appear to be concerned, remember that they are crying their way to the bank.
+Well, for one thing, it helps them to sell choppy versions like the NASB and the loose versions like NIV.
+Ultimately these translation committees were never focused solving the translation debate and if they appear to be concerned, remember that they are crying their way to the bank!